 - 1 pork belly, skin on (800 - 1.2kg / 1.6 - 2.4 lb) (Note 1)

 - 1 1/2 tbsp Chinese cooking wine (Shaoxing wine) (Note 2)

 - 1 tsp Chinese five spice powder (Note 3)

 - 1 tsp white pepper (sub black pepper)

 - 1/2 tsp salt

 - 1 tbsp white vinegar (helps conduct heat evenly)

 - Use an ice pick, sharp metal skewer or another tool to prick tons and tons of holes in the skin.
 Avoid piercing int o the fat as best you can, and really ensure you do not pierce the flesh (Note 5)

-- Turn right side up and place in a container.
+- Turn skin side up and place in a container.
 Dab skin dry with paper towels.
-Refrigerate uncovered for 12 hours (max 24 hours).
+Refrigerate uncovered for 12 hours (max 24 hrs, min 3 hrs).